simpsora/trusted-overlord/README.md

 ## Purpose

+Tired of navigating for dozens of AWS Web Consoles to check your accounts status?
+Join the DevOps revolution.

-Trusted Overlord  is a Java tool aimed to aggregate AWS Trusted Advisor alarms, AWS Health Notifications and AWS Support cases from different accounts and build a brief summary with the results.
+Trusted Overlord is a tool aimed to aggregate AWS Trusted Advisor alarms, AWS Health notifications and AWS Support cases from several AWS accounts and build a brief summary with the results.

+In the future we want to provide the ability to operate those accounts from a single web dashboard in a seamless way.

 ## Usage